Sarafand al-Amar: Etymology

-Sarafand or Sarafend (Ṣarafand / صرفند) is an Arabic rendition of the Phoenician place-name *Ṣrpt.
+Sarafand or Sarafend (Ṣarafand / صرفند) is an Arabic rendition of the Aramaic place-name Ṣrifin.
 Al-Ammar means "the built, inhabited".

 History

+The Samaritan chronicle known as the Tolidah records the ancestry of the "Benē Marḥīb that descended from Benē Bakr b.
+Ur" from Sarafand.

 Ottoman period

 Sarafand al-Amar was also known as Sarafand al-Kubra ("the larger Sarafand") to distinguish it from its nearby sister village, Sarafand al-Sughra ("the smaller Sarafand").

 In 1596, Sarafand al-Kubra was under the administration of the nahiya ("subdistrict") of Ramla, part of the Liwa of Gaza in the Ottoman tax records.
 It had a population of 48 households and 17 bachelors; an estimated 358 persons, all Muslim.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, sesame, fruit, orchards, beehives, and goats; a total of 14,000 akçe.
 All of the revenue went to a Waqf.

 The Egyptian Sufi traveler Mustafa al-Dumyuti al-Luqaymi (d.
-1764) reported visiting the shrine of Luqman (Luke) in Sarafand.
+1765) reported visiting the shrine of Luqman (Luke) in Sarafand.
 The village appeared as an unnamed village on the map of Pierre Jacotin compiled in 1799.

 In 1838, Edward Robinson reported that there were two villages by the name of Sarafand in the area, one of which was inhabited by Muslims and the other ruined.
 Thus, it may be that Sarafand al-Kubra became also known as "Sarafand al-Amar" from the Arabic amara meaning "to build up; populate".
 Both the Sarafand villages belonged to the District of Ibn Humar.

 In 1863 Victor Guérin found here cut stones belonging to some old buildings, and two cisterns, apparently ancient.
-He thought the site was probably that of an old city called Sariphaia, mentioned as having been the seat of a bishop, one of its bishops took part in the Council of Jerusalem of the year 636.
+He thought the site was probably that of an old city called Sariphaia, mentioned as having been the seat of a bishop, one of its bishops took part in the Council of Jerusalem of the year 536.

 An Ottoman village list of about 1870 indicated 60 houses and a population of 205 in Sarfend el Ammar, though the population count included men, only.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Sarafand al-ajar as a village built of adobe bricks and situated on rising ground; a few olive trees were scattered around it.